NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8sessionspart3.md

 		</html>

 We can now use the user name to populate our Registration object from the session after the User has logged in

+## Testing and Deployment

+1. Test your web application by accessing: `http://localhost:8080/charity-registration/login`
+2. Register a couple of charities to ensure everything functions as expected.

 ##### 2. Compiling, testing and debugging our session-registration web application